 To be on the safe side, our car accident attorneys always discourage victims from saying they’re “okay.”
 If you’re not feeling symptoms right now, just don’t say anything.
 Otherwise, you could wind up unintentionally sabotaging your claim.
 The insurance company can use these early statements in which you said that you were fine to downplay the severity of your injuries and get out of paying you what you deserve.

 Always let first responders know about whatever symptoms you may be feeling, regardless of how minor these symptoms may seem.
 A lot of injuries don’t seem severe at first, especially when you’re in shock.
 But that initial pain can turn out to be something serious, and it can get worse.

-If you have obvious injuries, go to the ER now.
+If you have obviously serious injuries, you should consider going to the ER now.

-If not, see a doctor immediately upon leaving the accident scene.
+If not, you should still see a doctor as soon as possible upon leaving the accident scene.

 You don’t have all the time in the world to take action after you suffer a personal injury.
 There are deadlines, called statutes of limitations, on your legal rights.
 The statute of limitations is only one of the reasons you need to act fast.

 What exactly does it mean to ‘take action’ after an accident?
 Filing a personal injury lawsuit may seem a long way off.
 But the success of your case hinges on the steps you take right now.

 Typically, car crash victims have only two years from the date of the accident to file a lawsuit.
 In some cases, the deadline is even earlier.